cloudmesh-community/book/chapters/class/516/quicktips.md

-In addition to these artifacts, there will also be a participation component in class that will be determined based on your productive contributions to piazza to help others that have questions and contributions to the books too, for example, improve sections with spelling, grammar or content.
+In addition to these artifacts, there will also be a participation component in class that will be determined based on your productive contributions to Piazza to help others that have questions and contributions to the books too, for example, improve sections with spelling, grammar or content.
 We can see from the GitHub history if you conducted such improvements.
 Make sure that technical